 Hitting Another Boat’s Wake

 A wake is the wave a boat makes as it passes through the water.
-Hitting a wake the wrong way can cause a boat to rock violently, tossing passengers overboard.
+Hitting a wake the wrong way can cause a boat to rock violently, tossing passengers overboard or capsizing.

 Unfortunately, a boat operator’s ability to avoid a wake depends on their environment.
 Factors like wake size, nearby boat traffic, and boat speed can reduce a driver’s ability to avoid a large wake.